mubashirpa/InstaMovies-v1/README.md

-# InstaMovies for Android (Deprecated)
+# Insta Movies (Deprecated)

 Insta Movies is an Android app which allows you to watch, stream and download FREE and 1080p HD TV shows and movies on your Android devices.
 It provides almost latest TV shows and movies.
 Absolutely free.
 You can download them on your Android device or watch online.
 Watching movies and TV shows are the best entertainment!

 ## Screenshots